Contact the GG Archives

 Passenger Manifest Record

-Built for Cunard Line, British flag, in 1903 and named Carpathia.
+Built for the Cunard Line, British flag, in 1903 and named Carpathia.
 Liverpool-New York and Trieste-New York service.
-Rescued 705 survivors on April 15, 1912 from the sunken TITANIC.
-Torpedoed and sunk by a German submarine off the English coast in 1918.
+They rescued 705 survivors on 15 April 1912 from the sunken RMS Titanic.
+The ship was torpedoed and sunk by a German submarine off the English coast in 1918.

 Return to Top of Page